ELM (ACT) Facilitating the ACT Early Education and Care Network

 This exciting initiative will strengthen collaboration, empower educators, and enhance early education and care services in the ACT.
 Stay tuned as ELM and SLG

-Our New Calendar of events for the first quarter of 2026.
+Our New Calendar of events for the second quarter of 2026 Is Now Open for Registration .

 About the Session